 5. The first aid team is starting to form and emails will be sent out by Pat.

-6. DRONE team is hoping for an open house in April.
+6. DRONE team is currently planning for an open house in April.

 A one-hour class on portable radio antenna options and how to set up a portable radio antenna.
 This was followed by a demonstration and hands-on opportunity to erect a portable radio antenna and put it to use.
 Class was held at Station 61, 17525 Aurora Ave.
 N. in Shoreline.